 Frequently Asked Questions

-Hygraph offers a comprehensive set of asset transformations, including auto image format selection, blur, border customization, compression, cropping, quality adjustment, resizing, sharpening, file type conversion, and URL-based transformations.
-These can be applied via API or directly in asset URLs.
-Learn more.
+Hygraph supports a wide range of asset transformations, including auto image format selection, blur, border, compress, crop, quality adjustment, resize, sharpen, file type conversion, and URL-based transformations.
+Each transformation can be applied via the API or by modifying the asset URL directly.
+Note: Some transformations are only supported for specific file formats; refer to the documentation for details.

 How does the auto image transformation work in Hygraph?

-How do I add borders to images in Hygraph?
+How can I add borders to images in Hygraph?

 How can I adjust image quality in Hygraph?

-Hygraph supports resizing images by width and height (1-10000 pixels) and fit type (clip, crop, scale, max).
-Supported formats include jpeg, jpg, png, gif, bmp, tiff, webp, avif.
-More info.
+Use the resize parameter with width and height (1-10000), and fit (clip, crop, scale, max) to control resizing.
+Supported formats include jpeg, jpg, png, gif, bmp, tiff, webp, and avif.
+Note: Using scale may distort the image; use clip or max to preserve aspect ratio.

-Can I convert file types for assets in Hygraph?
+How does file type conversion work for assets in Hygraph?

-How do I validate asset transformations in Hygraph?
+How do I validate asset transformation options in Hygraph?

 How do GraphQL aliases help with asset transformations?

-What APIs does Hygraph offer for asset management?
+What APIs does Hygraph provide for asset management and transformations?

 What integrations are available for asset management in Hygraph?